 Hello from beautiful Montana; Do children, adolescents, and young people experience loss differently than adults?
 Do they mourn the loss of a pet the same way they would grieve the loss of a grandparent or sibling?
 Do they bounce back from a significant loss as easily as the adults around them previously thought?
-What is Grief, Mourning and Bereavement? […]
+For many is not that easy […]

 Young Adults Who Lose a Pet Teens and “Tweens” are always dealing with zig-zagging emotions.
 The beloved pet may have offered friendship when all other relationships were changing.
 The loss of a pet to this age group can be particularly hard.
 The Pet may have been a source of unconditional love and companionship during childhood. […]